Sudanese transition to democracy (2019–2021): Foreign influence on the transition

+On the 100th day of the war in Sudan, clashes continue between the army and Rapid Support Forces, resulting in over 3 million people displaced and 1,136 deaths.The main civilian coalition, Forces of Freedom and Change, seeks resolution through a meeting in Egypt on 23 July 2023.

+For Munzoul Assal, professor of social anthropology, the international community's power-sharing approach partly led to the failure of the democratic transition.
+The African Union and the IGAD wanted to push for a power-share between military and civilians.
+He argues that the military had the upper-hand in the negotiations and that the international community made financial promises that were not kept.
+The US mostly engaged with the two military leaders that would provoke the 2023 conflict.

+"Dealing with the military and withholding significant and necessary financial support from the civilian government characterized the approach of the international community throughout the period that followed the downfall of Bashir", he writes, arguing that tougher measures should have been taken against military that staged the coup.

 2021 coup and aftermath

 On 25 October 2021, the Sudanese military, led by General Abdel Fattah al-Burhan, took control of the government in a military coup.
 At least five senior government figures were initially detained.
 Civilian Prime Minister Abdalla Hamdok refused to declare support for the coup and on 25 October called for popular resistance; he was moved to house arrest on 26 October.
-Key civilian groups including the Sudanese Professionals Association and Forces of Freedom and Change called for civil disobedience and refusal to cooperate with the coup organisers.
+Civilian groups including the Sudanese Professionals Association and Forces of Freedom and Change called for civil disobedience and refusal to cooperate with the coup organisers.
 On 21 November 2021, al-Burhan freed prime minister Abdalla Hamdok from house arrest and the two signed a deal that re-instated Hamdok as prime minister and promised to release political prisoners.
-However, Hamdok resigned on 2 January 2022 amid continuing protests.
+Hamdok resigned on 2 January 2022 amid continuing protests.

+The African Union suspended Sudan's membership, and the U.S. and European Union froze development assistance for Sudan's transition.
+International Monetary Fund and World Bank aid halted, and Sudan's economy continued to decline.

-By April 2022, it was unclear whether the Sudanese transition to democracy would continue, as the military government was strengthening its ties with Russia, even after the 2022 Russian invasion of Ukraine started on 24 February 2022.
+By April 2022, it was unclear whether the Sudanese transition to democracy would continue, as the military government was strengthening its ties with Russia, including after the 2022 Russian invasion of Ukraine started on 24 February 2022.
 While in the six months following the coup, Sudanese civilians had been taking to the streets on a daily basis, calling for a civil government and chanting "Military, go back to the barracks", negotiations between the military leadership and the United Nations Integrated Transition Assistance Mission Sudan (UNITAMS) led by Volker Perthes had become strained.